lloydaxeph/simple_frcnn_implementation_from_scratch/README.md

-# SIMPLE F-RCNN IMPLEMENTATION FROM SCRATCH
+# Simple F-RCNN Implementation from Scratch

 ## 1.0 About
 A simple demonstration on how to implement a <b>Faster Region-Based Convolutional Neural Network (F-RCNN)</b> from scratch using [pytorch](https://pytorch.org/).